-- 01/06/2018 to present date: Post-Doctoral researcher at the Barcelona Supercomputing Center, working on aerosol data assimilation. - 01/03/2017 31/05/2018: Post-doctoral researcher at the Institut Pierre Simon Laplace (IPSL, Paris, France) in charge of the radiance aerosol data assimilation aspects of the CAMS43 project, part of the Copernicus Atmosphere Monitoring Service (ECMWF/European Commission). - 01/10/2012 31/10/2013: Research assistant at the Center for Climate and Resilience Research CR2 (Santiago, Chile), working on LIDAR and ceilometer aerosol inversions and supporting field campaigns. - 12/01/2011 11/04/2011: Visiting student at CCST/CPTEC INPE (São Jose Dos Campos, SP, Brazil), working on regional atmospheric and aerosol modelling. - 01/12/2009 31/03/2010: Internship at the Center for Mathematical Modelling (UMI CNRS 2807, Santiago, Chile), working on the treatment of satellite sulphur dioxide observations for source inversions and data assimilation and the evaluation of emission inventories.
+- March 2017 to the present: Post-doctoral researcher at the Institut Pierre Simon Laplace (IPSL, Paris, France) in charge of the radiance aerosol data assimilation aspects of the CAMS43 project, part of the Copernicus Atmosphere Monitoring Service (ECMWF/European Commission). - October 2012 October 2013: Research assistant at the Center for Climate and Resilience Research CR2 (Santiago, Chile), working on LIDAR and ceilometer aerosol inversions and supporting field campaigns. - January April 2011: Visiting student at CCST/CPTEC INPE (São Jose Dos Campos, SP, Brazil), working on regional atmospheric and aerosol modelling. - December 2009 March 2010: Research internship at the Center for Mathematical Modelling (UMI CNRS 2807, Santiago, Chile), working on the treatment of satellite sulphur dioxide observations for source inversions and data assimilation.